flyptkarsh/weather_app/README.md

 ### Running the Test Suite

-This application has Unit and Request specs built with Rspec.
+This application has unit and request specs built with Rspec.

 To run the test suite run: